Skills

 } from "@crustjs/skills";

-// Validate a skill name
+// Validate a skill name.

 isValidSkillName("my-cli"); // true

-const agents = await detectInstalledAgents();
+const additional = await detectInstalledAgents();

 command: rootCommand,